 Change how you view your time

-I read a book last year that seriously changed how I view my time as parent who manages her own workload around the children (bar being in the office during regular office hours one day a week).
+I read a book a few years ago that seriously changed how I view my time as parent who manages her own workload around the children.
 It was called “I know how she does it: How successful women make the most of their time”, by Laura Vanderkam, and it really was a revelation for me.
 Laura views a person’s whole potential time as being 168 hours (1 week) rather than just the daily 24 hours, and she shows various ‘mosaics’ that several career women fill in and state how they use their time.
 In most cases of these successful women, they worked long hours but not always at obvious times, and still managed to have plenty of ‘me’ time and family time.
 I always used to want to stick two fingers up at the Facebook memes that screamed “You have X amount of time in a week, don’t tell me you can’t find 3 half hour slots to exercise!” but they were right- it’s totally possible to do more than you think if you stop viewing your days as simply 9-5, whatever job you’re doing.

-So these are the things that I do to get ahead in the New Year- what do you to make yourself feel more organised?
+So these are the things that I do after the New Year and to get organised in January – what do you to make yourself feel more together?